- Large parts of Sweden are flat or only slightly hilly, but towards the Norwegian border there are mountain ranges rising to more than 2,000 metres.

 - Europe's largest shopping centre is located in Gothenburg, in the west of the country, and there are more of the best-known US fast-food chain outlets here than in other European countries.
 The Lindvalen ski area even has a drive-in for skiers.

 Sweden's population is growing, thanks mainly to immigrants.
-Since the 1960s, it has increasingly been considered a country of immigration, and in addition to migrant workers, many refugees from the Near East and Middle East and from former Yugoslavia have come to the country.
+Since the 1960s, it has increasingly been considered a country of immigration, and in addition to migrant workers, many refugees from the Near East and Middle East and from the former Yugoslavia have come to the country.

 The economic development of the country only really took off at the beginning of the 20th century and the country is ranked in the top 12 countries in the world for its gross domestic product (GDP).
 One of the most famous and well-known car manufacturers, a famous furniture chain and several electronics manufacturers are Swedish.